Markel Corporation announced Wednesday that Richard R. Whitt III, co-chief executive officer of Markel, plans to retire by March 31, 2023.

-Upon Whitt’s retirement, Thomas S. Gayner, Co-Chief Executive Officer of Markel, will become chief Executive Officer, and Jeremy A. Noble, Senior Vice President and Chief Financial Officer, will assume responsibilities for leading Markel’s global insurance platform.
+Upon Whitt’s retirement, Thomas S. Gayner, co-chief executive officer of Markel, will become CEO, and Jeremy A. Noble, senior vice president and chief financial officer, will assume responsibilities for leading Markel’s global insurance platform.

 As CEO, Gayner will become responsible for holding company strategy and oversight of Markel’s three profit producing engines of insurance, investments and Markel Ventures.
 He also will continue in his role as the chief investment officer of Markel.

 The global insurance platform, which Noble will lead, includes Markel’s insurance, reinsurance, program services and insurance linked securities businesses.

 After stepping down, Whitt will remain with the Company in a consulting role to ensure a seamless transition